Reviewed by: Dr. Matthew Miller, OD on June 24th, 2022

 Blue light lenses vs. sunglasses

 The effectiveness of blue light glasses may be subjective, but there is no doubt that a quality pair of shades is an absolute must.
-Eye care professionals have explained that while we are focused on the blue light emitted from our screens, we’re ignoring the real threat in the sky: the sun.
+Eye care professionals have explained that while we are focused on the blue-violet light emitted from our screens, we’re ignoring the real threat in the sky: The sun.